-- The Records Officer will ensure that records are disclosed as legally allowable within the time periods set forth in Utah Code 63G-2-204 and 205. - Denials of access to school records must be approved by the Principal.
-In the event that a GRAMA request is denied in whole or part, the Records Officer will provide to the requester a notice of denial containing the following information: - a description of the record or portions of the record to which access was denied, provided that the description does not disclose private, controlled, or protected information or information exempt from disclosure under Subsection 63G-2-201(3) (b); - citations to the provisions of state or federal regulation that exempt the record or portions of the record from disclosure, provided that the citations do not disclose private, controlled, or protected information or information exempt from disclosure under Subsection 63G-2-201(3)(b); - 3. a statement that the requester has the right to submit a written appeal to the Governing Board; and - 4. the time limits for filing an appeal, and the name contact information of the TECS Governing Board president.
+- A person may request to inspect or receive copies of the school's records by submitting a written GRAMA request to the Records Officer. - The Records Officer may, in consultation with the principal and as necessary, delegate to other staff the responsibility for compiling records in the GRAMA request. - The Records Officer will ensure that records are disclosed as legally allowable within the time periods set forth in Utah Code 63G-2-204 and 205. - Denials of access to school records must be approved by the Principal.
+In the event that a GRAMA request is denied in whole or part, the Records Officer will provide to the requester a notice of denial containing the following information: - a description of the record or portions of the record to which access was denied, provided that the description does not disclose private, controlled, or protected information or information exempt from disclosure under Subsection 63G-2-201(3)(b); - 2. citations to the provisions of state or federal regulation that exempt the record or portions of the record from disclosure, provided that the citations do not disclose private, controlled, or protected information or information exempt from disclosure under Subsection 63G-2-201(3)(b); - 3. a statement that the requester has the right to submit a written appeal to the Governing Board; and - 4. the time limits for filing an appeal, and the name contact information of the TECS Governing Board president.